Is it very strenuous?

 How long before I can climb without supervision?

-We run Beginners Drop In Sessions which each last 90 minutes and we recommend that you attend at least 3 sessions.
+We run Beginners Sessions which last 90 minutes and we recommend that you attend 3-4 sessions.
 This will take an adult non-climber to a point where they can top rope climb and belay.
 However, it maybe possible to do this in less time if you already have some climbing experience.
 If you wish to start lead climbing we have a course called Learn to Lead which runs over two consecutive weeks, each session is 90 minutes.
-Age 14 plus can also start bouldering (climbing without ropes) after just a 45 min induction.
-See links under Instruction Overview for all our sessions

 Can I buy the climbing equipment I need to use?